AceDataCloud/SunoAPI/docs/suno_tasks_api_integration_guide.md

 ## Application Process

-To use the Suno Tasks API, you first need to apply for the corresponding service on the application page [Suno Audios Generation API](https://platform.acedata.cloud/documents/4da95d9d-7722-4a72-857d-bf6be86036e9), and then copy the task ID from the Suno Audios Generation API, as shown in the image below:
+To use the Suno Tasks API, you first need to apply for the corresponding service on the application page [Suno Audios Generation API](https://platform.acedata.cloud/documents/4da95d9d-7722-4a72-857d-bf6be86036e9), and then copy the task ID from the Suno Audios Generation API, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/bc6754.png" width="500" class="m-auto"></p>

 Finally, go to the Tasks API page [Suno Tasks API](https://platform.acedata.cloud/documents/b0dd9823-0e01-4c75-af83-5a6e2e05bfed) to apply for the corresponding service.
-After entering the page, click the "Acquire" button, as shown in the image below:
+After entering the page, click the "Acquire" button, as shown in the image:

 ![Application Page](https://cdn.acedata.cloud/rci31i.png)

 If you have not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There will be a free quota granted for the first application, allowing you to use this API for free.
+There will be a free quota granted for the first application, allowing you to use the API for free.

 ## Request Example